 It's simple.
-Register for our Starting Your Own Small Business workshop (in-person or on-line).
-This comprehensive 3-hour class will answer your questions and give you check lists that will get you started on the right track.
-This class is the gateway to our no cost, one-on-one Business Advising.
+Register for our Starting Your Own Small Business workshop.
+This comprehensive 4-hour class will answer your questions and give you check lists that will get you started on the right track.
+This class is the gateway to our no-cost, one-on-one Business Advising.
 Click here to sign up.

 2. Are advising services really free of charge?

 Yes.
 If you are an existing business our one to one, confidential advising sessions are no-cost.
 If you are just starting see the answer to #1.
 Click here for more information.

 3. I have heard that grant money is available - how can I find out more about it?

 There are several web sites that where you can search for grants.
 Note, however, that grant money is rarely available to for-profit ventures as a source of capital.

 - Senator Leahys Grants Assistance Page

 - U.S. Small Business Administration Federal Grant Resources

 4. Do I need to register my business name?